UtkarshSinghTomar1/flowchartlwc/README.md

 Step 3 - Create java script file as provided in project.

-Step 4 - Provide nested data in below format
+Step 4 - Provide nested data in format provided in js file